dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

    </p>
    <h4>Vaccinations:</h4>
    <p>
-    <strong>1st set </strong>of vaccines <strong>@ 8 weeks</strong> (FRCVP) and a
+    <strong>1st set </strong>of vaccines <strong>@ 8 weeks</strong> (FRCVP) with a
-    veterinary health check is paid by us.</p>
+    veterinary health check, paid by us.</p>
     <p><strong>2nd set</strong> of vaccines
-     <strong>@ 12 weeks </strong> (FRCVP booster and intial leukemia vaccine) and with veterinary health check.
-This is
+     <strong>@ 12 weeks </strong> (FRCVP booster and initial leukemia vaccine) with a veterinary health check.
+Paid by us also.
+All kittens may react
-     paid by us also.
-All kittens may react strongly to this set because they now have antibodies.
+     strongly to this set because they now have antibodies.
     </p>
     <p>
      <strong>3rd set</strong> of vaccines
-     <strong>@ 16 weeks</strong> (Leukemia Booster)
+     <strong>@ 16 weeks</strong> (Leukemia Booster) with a
-     <span class="underline"> must be done by the Buyer.</span> The rabies vaccine is optional.
+    veterinary health check, paid by us.
+The rabies vaccine is optional.
     </p>
     <p>
-     The rabies and leukemia vaccines are in the 3rd set because the FRCVP and rabies vaccines should not be given at the same time or life-threatening complications and/or weakend immunity will
+     The rabies and leukemia vaccines are given in the 3rd set because the FRCVP and rabies vaccines should not be given at the same time or life-threatening complications and/or weakened immunity will
      occur.
 Current practices recommend redoing the vaccines at age 1, then every 3 years.
     </p>